Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 In this subsection we present simulation data for the linear problem and make several comments on the application of the algorithm.
-For comparison purposes, we consider the same two sided problem corresponding to the data from Tables \ref{Table1a}, \ref{Table1b}, \ref{Table2a} and \ref{Table6b}.
-Thus we consider the small noise diffusion process with drift $b(x)=-V^{\prime}(x)$, where $V(x)=\frac{1}{2}x^{2}$, diffusion coefficient $\sqrt{\varepsilon}$, and starting from the stable equilibrium point $x=0$.
+For comparison purposes, we consider the same two-sided problem corresponding to the data from Tables~\ref{Table1a}, \ref{Table1b}, \ref{Table2a} and \ref{Table6b}.
+Thus we consider the small noise diffusion process with drift $b(x)=-V^{\prime}(x)$, where $V(x)=\frac{1}{2}x^{2}$, diffusion coefficient $\sqrt{\varepsilon}$ and starting from the stable equilibrium point $x=0$.
 The goal is to estimate the probability of exiting the set $(-1,1)$ by a given time $T$.

-As discussed in Subsection \ref{SS:1DimLinearModel_algorithm}, the change of measure for the importance sampling scheme is based on the subsolution (\ref{Eq:ControlDesignLinear}).
+As discussed in Section~\ref{SS:1DimLinearModel_algorithm}, the change of measure for the importance sampling scheme is based on subsolution (\ref{Eq:ControlDesignLinear}).
 In order to apply it to a given pair $(\varepsilon,T)$, one needs to choose the parameters $(\hat{x},M,t^{\ast },\delta)$.
 Before presenting simulation data, we comment on these choices.